 What funding is available to buy a dental practice?

 Whether you plan on buying an existing practice, buying out a competitor, or if you're looking to buy a second site to expand your current operation - this will require a substantial investment.
-There are multiple options for dental practice loans, here are just a few examples.
+However, there are multiple funding options for dental practice on the market.

 There may be multiple reasons why dental practices should apply for a business loan - they can be one of the best ways of securing working capital.
 Here are some examples of common business loans available.

-Unsecured loans are flexible alternatives of lending are better suited for smaller lending amounts.
+- Unsecured loans are flexible alternatives to lending and are better suited for smaller lending amounts.

-Secured Loans may be used to borrow upwards of £250,000, and may be more suitable for the costs involved in a business purchase.
-This is a longer-term lending based on the security of your assets.
+- Secured Loans may be used to borrow upwards of £250,000 and may be more suitable for the costs involved in a business purchase.
+This is longer-term lending based on the security of your assets.

-If you'd like to find out more about your credit score, how a credit agreement works, and how this type of loan will benefit you.
-Rangewell are on hand to provide the support you need.
+If you'd like to learn more about your credit score, how a credit agreement works, and how this type of loan will benefit you.
+Rangewell is on hand to provide the support you need.

 Buying a franchise